SidonTheTroll/cave-of-ordeals/Practical/Physics/Experiment/10-convex-lens.md

 6. Half meter scale

 ## Theory/Working Formula
-1. If an object needle is placed between f and 2f of a convex lens, its real, inverted and magnifed image is formed beyond 2f on the other side of the lens.
+1. If an object needle is placed between f and 2f of a convex lens, its real, inverted and magnified image is formed beyond 2f on the other side of the lens.
 By placing another needle, called image needle there, we can locate the image of the first needle by removing the parallax between the image and the second needle itself.

 2. The relation between the object distance u, image distance v, and focal length f of a convex lens is given by the thin lens formula,